AMA Motorcycle Legends

 Perhaps more than any other competitor, Kenny Roberts put his stamp of dominance on American and world motorcycle roadracing, both as an AMA National Champion, a Grand Prix World Champion and then as a Grand Prix team owner.

+.Tickets may be ordered over the phone by calling (800) 262-5646.
 The AMA Legends & Champions Weekend also includes the final round of the GEICO AMA EnduroCross National Championship Series on Saturday evening, Nov.
 19. EnduroCross tickets are available at orleansarena.com/event-calendar/endurocross

 or by phone at (702) 284-7777 or (888) 234-2334.
 The AMA Legends & Champions Weekend will be held at the Las Vegas Red Rock Resort, a world-class spa, hotel and casino, featuring a range of entertainment, dining and family-friendly attractions.
 The facility’s expansive ballrooms provide a stunning backdrop for the AMA Legends & Champions Weekend, which is certain to be memorable for the 2011 inductees, champions, families, friends and fans.
 Room reservations are available now at a special group rate by calling (866) 767-7773 and referencing group AMA or AMERICANMOTO.
 Online room reservations are available at RedRockLasVegas.com

 .
 For online reservations, use the promo code RCIMOTR.
 More information about the Motorcycle Hall of Fame can be found at MotorcycleMuseum.org